Hexagon9099/e-commerce_website_logs_user_behavior/INSTRUCTIONS.md

    ![step 4.4 image](https://i.imgur.com/MyKyVcl.jpeg) \
  The tables are:
  - 24.5 "web_logs".
 Marketplace website logins for the period from 14.03.2025 to 21.03.2025
  - 24.1-24.4.
-You can find the discription of these tables in [schema.yml](workflows/schema.yml) file \
+You can find the description of these tables in [schema.yml](workflows/schema.yml) file \
- The column description is avaliable in "Schema" of every table.
+ The column description is available in "Schema" of every table.